amiaopensource/av-python-carpentry/_episodes/03-findingfiles.md

 ~~~
 {: .output}

-(Your results may be slightly different depending on your operating system and how you have customized your filesystem.)
+(Your results may be slightly different depending on your operating system and how you've customized your filesystem.)

 A lot of things just happened here, so we'll step through each one-by-one.
-1. importing module
+1. importing modules
 2. calling functions
 3. lists and strings